jmatias/uiuc-twitter-geolocation/README.rst

     # y_train is an array of integer values, corresponding to each particular location we want to train against.
     x_train, y_train, x_dev, y_dev, x_test, y_test = twus.load_state_data()

     # num_outputs is the total number of possible classes (locations).
-In this example, 50 US states plus territories.
+In this example, 50 US states plus 3 territories.
     # time_steps is the total number of individual words to consider for each user.
     # Some users have more tweets then others.
-In this example, we are capping it at 500 words per user.
+In this example, we are capping it at a total of 500 words per user.
     geoModel = Model(num_outputs=53, batch_size=64, time_steps=500,
                      vocab_size=20000)